metabase/metabase/docs/permissions/no-self-service-deprecation.md

 - [Sandboxed](./data.md#sandboxed-view-data-permission)
 - [Blocked](./data.md#blocked-view-data-permission)

 Please make the change soon, but don't stress about it: if you take no action, Metabase will change any groups with View data access set to `No self-service (deprecated)` to `Blocked` in a future release.
-We're defaulting to "Blocked", the least permissive View access, to prevent any unintended access to data.
+We're defaulting to "Blocked", the least permissive View data access, to prevent any unintended access to data.

 Why we couldn't migrate this setting manually: in the old permissions system, consider people in multiple groups.